ropean/inline-assets/examples/README.md

 # Examples

-This directory contains complete, runnable examples for integrating `vite-plugin-inline` with various build tools and workflows.
+This directory contains complete, runnable examples for integrating `@ropean/inline-assets` with various build tools and workflows.

 ## 📚 Available Examples